 This virtual event, co-organised by the Commonwealth Secretariat and the Association of Commonwealth Universities (ACU), will focus on the soft infrastructure needs of Commonwealth member countries in relation to training and capacity building around digital infrastructure.
 The seminar will provide an opportunity to:

-This is a public event and we encourage participation from Commonwealth member states, universities, international organisations interested in future collaboration and all interested persons/stakeholders in the field of digital economy, including technology experts, software developers, private sector and wider education sector stakeholders.
+This was a public event and we encouraged participation from Commonwealth member states, universities, international organisations interested in future collaboration and all interested persons/stakeholders in the field of digital economy, including technology experts, software developers, private sector and wider education sector stakeholders.

 For more information, contact: Dr Radika Kumar, Adviser – Infrastructure Policy, [email protected]